Gun Alley Murder: Investigation

 Following the discovery of the body, the owner of the Australian Wine Saloon, Colin Campbell Ross, was charged with her rape and murder.
 The case against him was based on the evidence of two witnesses, plus some strands of red hair, apparently from Tirtschke's head, which provided a vital connection between Ross and the murder.
 Ross protested his innocence but was hanged at the age of 29 on 24 April 1922 at Melbourne Gaol.

-Ross's lawyer Thomas Brennan was convinced of his client's innocence and tried in vain to have the case appealed all the way to the Privy Council.
+One of Ross's lawyers, Thomas Brennan, was convinced of his client's innocence and tried in vain to have the case appealed all the way to the Privy Council.
 Brennan would later go on to become an Australian senator.

 The two witnesses, Ivy Matthews and the fortune teller Julia Gibson, were later considered by many to be unreliable, both having had a motive to lie.
 The saloon had recently sacked Matthews from her position as a barmaid, and Gibson was boarding with Matthews at the time.
 They both received the £1000 reward for information.

 The only credible piece of evidence was the red hair that connected Ross to the case.
 Ross could also account for his movements at the time Tirtschke disappeared, and later that night, when her body was dumped in Gun Alley.
 With nothing to hide, Ross had told detectives who interviewed him that a little girl matching Tirtschke's description had passed his saloon, but that this was his only connection with the victim.